-Seller Is a Pass-Through Entity
+Seller is a Pass-through Entity

-Partnerships, multiple-member LLCs, and S-corporations are treated as pass-through entities for US federal income tax purposes, absent a tax election to be treated as a C-corporation.
+Partnerships, multiple-member LLCs, and S-corporations are treated as pass-through entities for tax purposes, absent a tax election to be treated as a C-corporation.
 A pass-through entity does not pay an entity level tax.
-Instead, the pass-through entity's profits and losses generally pass through to its partners, members, or stockholders, who include their respective share of those items on their individual US federal income tax returns (whether or not distributed).
+Instead, the pass-through entity's profits and losses generally pass through to its partners, members, or stockholders, who include their respective share of those items on their individual income tax returns (whether or not distributed).